7 Reasons Why You Should Grow Echinacea (Purple Coneflowers)

 1. It's a native plant

 The most important reason Echinacea belongs in every garden is that it is a native plant.
 Native plants are critical to the health and wellbeing of wildlife which depend on native plants for food and shelter.
-The foreign, or exotic, plants that we have introduced into our yards are not suited to our wildlife.
-Insects and birds will desert a yard filled with beautiful exotics because there is nowhere for them to shelter and nothing to eat.
+The foreign, or exotic, plants that we have introduced into our yards from other countries and continents are not suited to our wildlife.
+Insects and birds will desert a yard filled with beautiful exotics because they think that there is nowhere for them to shelter and nothing to eat.
 Foreign plants often have no “enemies” here and nothing to stop them from spreading and crowding out our native plants.
 Think kudzu in the South and purple loosestrife here in the Northeast.

 2. It's drought tolerant

 Echinacea is drought-tolerant.
 There are two species, Echinacea augustifolia with narrow petals which is native to our dry prairies and Echinacea purpurea the familiar purple flower which has a wide growing area from the Midwest to Florida.
 Both kinds have either a long taproot which can reach water far underground or rhizomes with roots that spread out looking for moisture.
 Neither kind likes “wet feet” so plant them in well-drained soil or a raised bed and don’t water them unless they get very dry.

 Unlike most perennials which only bloom for about two weeks each year, Echinacea has a long blooming season, stretching from early summer (June here in NJ) to late summer (August here in NJ).
 To get color for that long with other plants, you either have to have annuals which you must buy each year or a mix of perennials that bloom during different times of the summer.
 Annuals have to be deadheaded to keep them blooming all summer, a tedious chore.
 A mixed perennial border will only have a few plants in bloom at any one time.

 4. It can grow in partial shade